SuitcasePHP/builder/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

 A simple to use SDK builder for PHP.
-This package is still in beta - but there should be no breaking changes.

 ## Install